 InterVol is in place to give a sustainable, transparent and ethical structure to connect young people in the United Kingdom with trustworthy, community-owned projects in the developing world.
 We want to make international volunteering projects accessible and rewarding for students.
-We maximise the long-term impact that young volunteers can make by focusing on initiatives that build the capacity of non-governmental organisations and communities and require specific skills that our volunteers can contribute.
+We maximise the long-term impact that student volunteers can make by focusing on initiatives that build the capacity of non-governmental organisations and communities and require specific skills that our volunteers can contribute.